zjeaton/secretjs-svelte/src/routes/send-sscrt/sendSscrt.md

-This page requires the @keplr-wallet/types package to be installed.
+Creating this page with SvelteKit requires the @keplr-wallet/types package to be installed.

 `$ npm i @keplr-wallet/types`